 - The tenancy must not be an exempt tenancy under the relevant legislation;

 - The property must be occupied as the tenant’s principal or only home:

 - The rent must be more than £250 (or £1,000 in London) but less than £100,000 per year.

-An AST is normally granted for a 6 or 12 month period but there is no minimum or maximum required period.
+An assured shorthold tenancy is normally granted for a 6 or 12 month period but there is no minimum or maximum required period.

 What happens upon expiry of any fixed term?

-If an AST is granted for a fixed term and the term comes to an end, the parties can agree a new tenancy for a further fixed term.
+If an assured shorthold tenancy is granted for a fixed term and the term comes to an end, the parties can agree a new tenancy for a further fixed term.
 If no new tenancy is agreed, the original tenancy continues as a statutory periodic tenancy on exactly the same terms as before.

 What if I want my property back?

 There is currently a ‘no fault’ procedure for recovering possession at the end of the fixed term, or during a periodic tenancy.
 This is the Accelerated Possession Procedure.
 Before using this procedure, you will need to have served a valid S21 Notice.